 Legislation: The Protecting Cybersecurity as a National Asset Act, aka the “Internet Kill Switch” bill, has recently been reintroduced with a new Orwellian name, the Cybersecurity and Internet Freedom Act.
 This bill would give government the unchecked power to restrict access to the Internet if they declare a “national cyberemergency.”
 CNET recently reported:

-seized over 70 websites suspected of copyright infringement.
-Just before the Super Bowl, DHS seized another lot of domains for illegally share-streaming sporting events -- some merely for linking to copyrighted material.
+DHS Seizures: Who needs there to be laws on the books when the Department of Homeland Security appears to already be above the law.
+DHS has been on a rampage of arbitrarily seizing websites without due process.
+In November 2010, they seized over 70 websites suspected of copyright infringement.
+Just before the Super Bowl, DHS seized another lot of domains for illegally share-streaming sporting events — some merely for linking to copyrighted material.
 Most recently, DHS erroneously seized 84,000 domains accused of being affiliated with child porn in some way which the DHS later admitted was done by accident.

 Attorneys say the Righthaven lawsuits are unprecedented in recent memory because, in the past, newspapers dealt with online copyright infringement by simply asking infringing websites to remove the infringing material and to replace it with a link to the source newspaper.
 Most Righthaven defendants say they were sued without warning.